Woodlawn Middle School

 - Other: 0%

-Woodlawn created collaborative teams at each grade level or content team.
+Our PLC journey has allowed Woodlawn to maintain highly collaborative teams.
 These teams review the upcoming targets, pacing guides and scoring rubrics.
-They develop common formative assessments to assess the unique needs of their students.
+We develop common formative assessments to assess the unique needs of their students.
 Teams also meet regularly to review data (pre-test, common formative assessments and end of unit assessments) to design effective differentiated instruction.
-More recently, the district has provided staff members serving in a coaching role to provide support to teachers in the area of literacy, math, technology, science, extended services and informational literacy.
+Recently, the district has provided staff members serving in a coaching role to provide support to teachers in the area of literacy, math, technology, science, extended services and informational literacy.
+The coaches partner with administration to provide just-in-time job embedded professional development and differentiate adult learning in the same way we do for our students.
+We continue to focus on best practice and embrace being a Professional Learning Community.
+Our journey has had challenges, however, just like our student test scores, we continue to reach new heights.

 1. Monitoring student learning on a timely basis.

 We use a standards-based reporting system to provide feedback to students and parents about progress.
 Students understand that prior to instruction it may be that a student is not yet showing proficiency.
-With instruction, students see their growth.
-We have also developed above-level targets for students to work on after showing proficiency or mastery of the grade level expected targets.
+As instruction is provided on a daily basis, students and families observe and monitor student growth.
+The use of Standards Based Reporting is also used for individual student growth goal setting and monitoring.
+We have also developed targets that are an extension of the mastery level of the grade level expected targets.
 Students work hard to move towards these extension opportunities.

 2. Creating systems of intervention to provide students with additional time and support for learning.

-Collaboration is key to crearing systems of intervention.
+Collaboration is key to creating systems of intervention.
 In District 96, our system of intervention begins with the robust assessment system based on our identified targets for each grade level course.
-We use Northwest Evaluation Assessment Measures of Academic Progress (MAP) for all students in grades K-7 three times a year for math and literacy.
-Eighth grade students are tested only in the Fall.
-This data is used as a data point for consideration for additional time and support.
-All students are also assessed using CBM's to gather additional data.
-Our district uses the benchmark assessment data as well.
-Each building has a Problem Solving Team made up of many individuals whose purpose is to provide support to the individual teachers to determine steps to be taken in the classroom in order to identify overall needs.
+We use Northwest Evaluation Assessment Measures of Academic Progress (MAP) for all students in grades K-8 three times a year for math and literacy.
+This data point is used for consideration of additional time and support in the areas of math and literacy.
+All students are also assessed using Curriculum Based Measurements (CBM's) in the area of literacy to gather additional data.
+Students with additional triggering data points are administered CBMs in the area of math.
+This process is used to hone in on and identify students with specific skill deficits, addressed within our system of intervention.
+Each building in District 96 has a Problem Solving Team made up of many individuals whose purpose is to provide support to the individual teachers to determine steps to be taken in the classroom in order to identify overall needs.
 This Problem Solving Team reviews progress monitoring data on a regular basis to determine if additional time and support is needed by moving up the pyramid of interventions.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.